jstetich/Portland_Cruise_Ships/Analysis/Analysis_Cruise_Ship_Data.md

 | 2018 |    110 |     157853 |            1448.2 |                   795 |                 641 |                     663 |
 | 2019 |    106 |     157589 |            1486.7 |                  1805 |                 665 |                     856 |

-# Graphics for visits and passengers
+# Graphics for Visits and Passengers

 ``` r
 annual_data %>%